Mobile broadband usage guide: what can you get for your gigabyte?

 You'll find a vast number of applications will be under 10MB, however software such as anti-virus tools can be much larger, while complex applications like Microsoft Office or the Adobe suites can run up to or over 1GB.
 This is also true of patches, be it Windows updates or a patch for games, which can easily be hundreds of MB in size.

 Images can be tiny, and often have to be if used as an avatar on a social networking site or message board (perhaps only 20K).
-However, large detailed images in high quality formats can run over 5MB.
-In a lot of cases though many images will either be small compressed pictures from the web or photos that you upload or download, which are more likely to be a few MB.
+However, large detailed images in high quality formats can run into many megabytes.
+In a lot of cases though many images will either be compressed pictures from the web or photos that you upload or download, which are more likely to be a few MB each.

-MP3s are the most common way to digitally store music files, with most being 3-8MB in size.
+MP3s are the most common way to digitally store music files.
 The variation comes for two reasons – the longer the song, and the better quality it is saved, the bigger it will be.
 Most clock in around 1-1.5MB per minute.

 Streaming both audio and video is now very popular, but can also be very data intensive.
 It's tricky to estimate as there are so many video streaming sites, though as a rough guide the BBC says one hour of television from iPlayer will see you downloading anywhere from 50-350MB of data.
 YouTube uses up about 250MB per hour for a 480p video, the default setting.